 To Make Macaroons

-- Whisk the egg white to medium peaks.
-If using a stand mixer, start on 'stir' then increase once bubbles start to form and whisk for 3 minutes.
+- Whisk 1 Egg White to medium peaks.
+If using a stand mixer, start on 'stir' then increase to medium once bubbles start to form and whisk for 3 minutes.

 - Add dollops of the macaroon mixture to a lined baking tray.